Yezato/DATACOMM/ANSIBLE/Modul-1-Introducing Ansible.md

 Image : Ansible Provides Complete Automation (Images ©Redhat.)

 Ansible is a desired-state engine.
 It approaches the problem of how to automate IT deployments by expressing them in terms of the state that you want your systems to be in.
 Ansible's goal is to put your systems into the desired state, only making changes that are necessary.
 Trying to treat Ansible like a scripting language is not the right approach.

+# Use Cases
+Unlike some other tools, Ansible combines and unites orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.
+Some use cases for Ansible include:

+#### Configuration Management
+Centralizing configuration file management and deployment is a common use case for Ansible, and it is how many power users are first introduced to the Ansible automation platform.

+#### Application Deployment
+When you define your application with Ansible, and manage the deployment with Red Hat Ansible Tower, teams can effectively manage the entire application life cycle from development to production.

+#### Provisioning
+Applications have to be deployed or installed on systems.
+Ansible and Red Hat Ansible Tower can help streamline the process of provisioning systems, whether you are PXE booting and kickstarting bare-metal servers or virtual machines, or creating virtual machines or cloud instances from templates.
+Applications have to be deployed or installed on systems.

+#### Continuous Delivery
+Creating a CI/CD pipeline requires coordination and buy-in from numerous teams.
+You cannot do it without a simple automation platform that everyone in your organization can use.
+Ansible Playbooks keep your applications properly deployed (and managed) throughout their entire life cycle.

+#### Security and Compliance
+When your security policy is defined in Ansible Playbooks, scanning and remediation of site- wide security policies can be integrated into other automated processes.
+Instead of being an afterthought, it is an integral part of everything that is deployed.

+#### Orchestration
+Configurations alone do not define your environment.
+You need to define how multiple configurations interact, and ensure the disparate pieces can be managed as a whole.